“Why do we need the darkness of the night to see the stars?”

 Standing with the dead decay

-Now soaking in my tears
+Now soaking with my tears

 But soon I saw the room was lit